ptarmiganlabs/butler-sos/README.md

 It also pulls warnings and errors from [Sense's Postgres logging database](http://help.qlik.com/en-US/sense/November2017/Subsystems/PlanningQlikSenseDeployments/Content/Deployment/Qlik-Logging-Service.htm), and forwards these to Influx and MQTT.

 **Why a separate tool for this?**
 Good question.
-While Qlik Sense ships with a great Operations Monitor application, it is useful for real-time operational monitoring.
+While Qlik Sense ships with a great Operations Monitor application, it is not useful or intended for real-time operational monitoring.
 It is great for retrospective analysis of what happened in a Qlik Sense environment, but for a real-time view into a Sense environment, something else is needed - enter Butler SOS.